 Joaquín Moya-Angeler Cabrera is a Director of the Company.
-Mr. Moya-Angeler Cabrera has served as member of the board of directors of Redsa S.A. since 1997, Hildebrando since 2003, La Quinta Real Estate since 2003, Inmoan since 1989, Avalon Private Equity since 1999 and Corporación Tecnológica Andalucia since 2005.
-Mr. Moya-Angeler Cabrera is currently a member of the board of directors of La Quinta Group (chairman), Palamon Capital Partners, Board of Trustees University of Almeria (chairman), Fundación Mediterránea (chairman), Redsa S.A., Inmoan SL, Avalon Private Equity, Spanish Association of Universities Governing Bodies (chairman) and Corporation Group Leche Pascual (Vice Chairman).
+Mr. Moya-Angeler Cabrera has served as member of the board of directors of Redsa S.A. since 1997, Hildebrando since 2003, La Quinta Real Estate since 2003, Inmoan SL since 1989, Avalon Private Equity since 1999 and Corporación Tecnológica Andalucia since 2005.
+Mr. Moya-Angeler Cabrera is also currently a member of the board of directors of Palamon Capital Partners, Board of Trustees University of Almeria (chairman), Fundación Mediterránea (chairman), Spanish Association of Universities Governing Bodies (chairman) and Corporation Group Leche Pascual (Vice Chairman).
 Mr. Moya-Angeler Cabrera holds a master's degree in Mathematics from the University of Madrid, a degree in economics and forecasting from the London School of Economics and Political Science and an MS in management from MIT's Sloan School of Management.

 James E. Skinner is a Director of the Company.
 Mr. Skinner served as Vice Chairman of The Neiman Marcus Group LLC from July 2015 until his retirement in February 2016.
 Mr. Skinner previously held a variety of positions at The Neiman Marcus Group LLC from 2001, including Executive Vice President, Chief Operating Officer and Chief Financial Officer.
-In 2000, Mr. Skinner served as Senior Vice President and Chief Financial Officer of CapRock Communications Corporation.
+In 2000, Mr. Skinner served as Senior Vice President and Chief Financial Officer of CapRock

+Communications Corporation.
 From 1991 to 2000, Mr. Skinner served in several positions with CompUSA Inc., including Executive Vice President and Chief Financial Officer beginning in 1994.
 Mr. Skinner also served as a partner with Ernst & Young LLP from 1987 until 1991.
-Mr. Skinner has served as a member of the board of directors of Fossil Group, Inc. since 2007 and Ares Commercial Real Estate Corporation since 2016.
+Mr. Skinner has served as a member of the board of directors of Fossil Group, Inc. since 2007, currently serving as a member of the compensation committee, Ares Commercial Real Estate Corporation since 2016, currently serving as a member of the audit committee and chairman of the compensation committee, and Acamar Partners Acquisition Corp. since 2020, currently serving as a member of the audit and compensation committees.
 Mr. Skinner holds a bachelor's degree in business administration and accounting from Texas Tech University and is a certified public accountant in Texas.

 Eugenia M. Ulasewicz is a Director of the Company.
 Ms. Ulasewicz most recently served as President of the Americas division for Burberry Ltd. from 1998 to 2013.
-She has been a member of the boards of directors of Bunzl PLC since 2011, Signet Jewelers Ltd. since 2013 and Vince Holding Corporation since 2014.
-Ms. Ulasewicz holds a bachelor's degree from the University of Massachusetts, Amherst.
+She has been a member of the boards of directors of Bunzl PLC since 2011, serving as a member of the audit, nomination and remuneration committees, Signet Jewelers Ltd. since 2013, serving as a member of compensation committee, and Vince Holding Corporation since 2014, serving as a member of the audit committee and the chair of the compensation committee, and will become a member of the board of directors of Asos plc in April 2020.
+Ms. Ulasewicz holds a bachelor's degree from the University of Massachusetts.
+Amherst.

 Adrian Bartella is the Chief Financial Officer.
-Mr. Bartella has over 13 years of international finance experience.
+Mr. Bartella has over 14 years of international finance experience.
 He joined Dufry AG in 2005 and has served in various positions in its Finance, Mergers and Acquisitions and Treasury before being named Global Head of Investment Control, Mergers and Acquisitions in 2010.
-He has served as Chief Financial Officer of Hudson Group since 2012.
+He has served as Chief Financial Officer of Hudson since 2012.
 Mr. Bartella holds a degree in business administration from the European University Viadrina in Frankfurt, Germany.